Books We Dig:

 Educated

-This.
-Book.
-Blew.
-My.
-Mind.
-To be transparent, it took me longer to read than I anticipated, and once I had time to sit with it, I ate it up.
-So good.
+So good; Mind blowing.
 Very eye opening.
 Sometimes makes your stomach turn.
 Sometimes makes you feel angry.
 And then gives you hope.

 -